 Future actuarial measurements may differ significantly from the current measurements presented in this report due to such factors as the following: plan experience differing from that anticipated by the economic or demographic assumptions; changes in economic or demographic assumptions; increases or decreases expected as part of the natural operation of the methodology used for these measurements (such as the end of an amortization period or additional cost or contribution requirements based on the Plan's funded status); and changes in plan provisions or applicable law.
 Due to the limited scope of our assignment, we did not perform an analysis of the potential range of future measurements.
 The Teachers' Retirement Board has sole authority to determine the actuarial assumptions and methods used for the valuation of the DBS Program.
-The board adopted the actuarial methods and assumptions used in the 2022 valuation.
-There were no changes in plan provisions (except that results are shown with and without Additional Earnings Credits as of June 30, 2022), assumptions, or methods that affected the 2022 DBS Program valuation.
+The board adopted the actuarial methods and assumptions used in the 2023 valuation.
+There were no changes in plan provisions (except that results are shown with and without an Additional Earnings Credit as of June 30, 2023) or methods that affected the 2023 DBS Program valuation.
+The assumptions have been updated since the last valuation.